Characters: Rurouni Kenshin The Ten Swords

 - Big Brother Mentor: Sadly enough, he is the closest thing Soujirou has to a father and a best friend.

-- Blood Knight: Second only to ruling Japan as his hobby.
+- Blood Knight: Second only to conquering and remaking Japan as his Goal in Life.

 - Card-Carrying Villain: Occasionally will call himself a demon from Hell, and fully expects to go there when he dies...and plans on taking it over as well.
 And once his story arc is finished, he starts following through.

-- Covered with Scars: Shishio's full-body scarring is from one incident, but having almost all of your skin be second- or third-degree burns can't be pleasant.
+- Covered with Scars: Shishio's full-body scarring is from one incident, but having almost all of your skin be second- or third-degree burns can't be good for the complexion.

-- Curb-Stomp Battle: He beats battered Kenshin, Saito, and Sanosuke early on in his final battle with Kenshin, but Aoshi manages to buy time for Kenshin to recover and get back in the fight.
+- Curb-Stomp Battle: He beats an already-battered Kenshin, Saito, and Sanosuke early on in his final battle with Kenshin, but Aoshi manages to buy time for Kenshin to recover and get back in the fight.

-- Darker and Edgier: As if you thought it wasn't possible, but in Shin Kyoto Hen he was visibly more of a Blood Knight, giving Usui his chance to defeat him yet wiping the floor with him.
+- Darker and Edgier: Amazingly, he manages it in Shin Kyoto Hen.
+He is even more of a Blood Knight than usual, giving Usui his chance to defeat him before wiping the floor with him.
 Messily.
-And he even ends up killing Usui.
+He even ends up killing Usui.

 - Death by Irony: The entire arc kept coming back to how Kenshin, with his equivalent skill and opposite views, was the only one who could have stopped Shishio.
-But in the end, it wasn't Kenshin or Saito or Sanosuke that destroyed him...
-It was his own inhuman strength and endurance, his own passion for violence, that killed him.
+But in the end, it wasn't Kenshin or Saito or Sanosuke that managed to end his life...
+It was Shishio's own inhuman strength and endurance, his own passion for violence, that destroyed him.

 - Evil Counterpart: To Kenshin, serving as his replacement as Battousai.
 Yahiko even points it out, stating that if things had been a little different Saito might have been asking Shishio to help him kill a rogue Kenshin.